What does the Equal Pay for Equal Work Act mean for CSU?

 5. Including Employee Benefits on all job postings

-A new Employee Benefits field has been added to all Posting forms in the TMS.
+Employee Benefits has been added to all postings in Workday.
 This new field will automatically populate on a job posting and will include a link to the benefits offered for that specific employment type.

 6. Non-Student Hourly (NSH) positions must now be posted in the TMS